janspoerer/janspoerer.github.io/cv.markdown

 <li style="list-style: none, position: relative; margin-left: -15px"> Developed a FIX converter in Java for new FIX connections.
 FIX converters are used to translate financial messages from other financial companies into one's own data infrastructure.
 Led to faster onboarding of a new financial counterparty.</li>
 <li style="list-style: none, position: relative; margin-left: -15px">Implemented D3-/React-based web UIs for transaction monitoring (network diagrams).</li>
 <li style="list-style: none, position: relative; margin-left: -15px">Coordinated a request for proposal (RfP): created proposal documents, managed bidder workshops, evaluated proposals, managed internal stakeholders from different divisions, and ensured compliance with internal guidelines.</li>
 <li style="list-style: none, position: relative; margin-left: -15px">Created a process and data landscape for enterprise-internal data flows.
-Communicated with various departments to collect recommendations on how to optimize the data landscape.
+Communicated with various departments to collect recommendations on optimizing the data landscape.
 Drawn insights about the improvement potential of current data processes.</li>
 </ul>

 <p style="text-align:left;">